saeedashraf/DSS_Embrace/doc/Deployment.md

 # Deployment

-The parent environment should contain git and the requirements from [README](../README.md) and the repo.
+The parent environment should contain git and the requirements from [README](../README.md), i.e., pipenv and python=10, and the repo.

 ```bash
 # create a conda environment